scriptabuild/eventstore/docs/tutorial.md

 ```

 ## Putting the parts together
 Use `defineStore` to point at where the physical store for the logs.
 For node.js applications, you can use the default file system provider.
-If you want to use @scriptabuild/eventstore in the browser, you can supply alternative options for how and where the logs are persisted.
+If you want to use Eventstore in the browser, you can supply alternative options for how and where the logs are persisted.

 The resulting object is the root for either writing straight to the event log or working with instances of the _domain model_.